DeepPathology/openslide/README.txt

-OpenSlide
+## OpenSlide - Fork for the DeepPathology joint group

-Carnegie Mellon University and others
+Originally developed by: Carnegie Mellon University and others

 https://openslide.org/